CDRT/mk_docs/docs/ref/bios/settings/thinkpad/keyboardmouse.md

 Select keyboard layout in pre-OS environment.

+!!! info ""
-!> This configuration does not affect OS.
+    This configuration does not affect OS.

 Possible options: